Useful links – via ferrata

 Via Ferrata – Protected Climbing Paths in the Dolomites

-A great and comprehensive website that provides route descriptions and photographs of many via ferrata in the Italian Dolomites.
-An interactive via ferrata map is a useful tool for planning a trip and routes are also listed by mountain group and name.
+A website that provides route descriptions and photographs of many via ferrata in the Italian Dolomites.
+An interactive via ferrata map on the site is a useful tool for planning a trip, while routes are also listed by mountain group and name.

 Planet Mountain – Via Ferrata